 The minimum graduation requirements for a Juris Doctor (JD) degree from the Law School are a total of 88 credits taken in six semesters of residency (see Academic Rule 2).
 The total credits may include up to 12 earned through the partner program.
 Residency is defined as 12 credits of law school work per semester (see Academic Rule 4), with some modification made for joint-degree candidates (see Academic Rule 8.3).
 Students must also complete required courses, such as Professional Responsibility, and three years of legal writing programs.

 Requirements for the other degree program are governed by the partner school, and may include a number of Law credits as determined by the program or governing agreement.
 Students are encouraged to confer regularly with an advisor in the partner program to ensure they are on track to complete requirements for that program.

 Advising and Program Planning

 Once admitted to the Law School and the other degree program, students are urged to meet with their advisors in both the Law School and partner program to review the proposed course of dual or joint degree study, keeping in mind the timelines and requirements for each program.
-On the Law School side, students pursuing a degree combination under the Joint Degree Program in Law, Health, and Life Sciences should confer with Carol Rachac, Associate Program Director in the Joint Degree office.
-Students pursuing a JD/MBA should meet with Mary Alton, Program Director for the Corporate Institute.
+On the Law School side, students pursuing a degree combination under the Joint Degree Program in Law, Science & Technology should confer with Erin Sikkink, program assistant in the Joint Degree office.
+Students pursuing a JD/MBA should meet with David F. Fisher, Executive Director for the Corporate Institute.
 Students in all other dual degree programs should meet with the Law School's Assistant Dean of Students, Erin Keyes.